gruntwork-io/docs/_docs-sources/guides/build-it-yourself/5-kubernetes-cluster/1-core-concepts/1-kubernetes-architecture.md

 level, a simple way to think about Kubernetes is as an operating system for your data center.

 ![Kubernetes is like an operating system for your data center, abstracting away the underlying hardware behind its API](/img/guides/build-it-yourself/kubernetes-cluster/kubernetes-simple.png)
+_Kubernetes is like an operating system for your data center, abstracting away the underlying hardware behind its API_

 <div className="dlist">